braedenlag/squeeze-theorem/recipes/rice.md

 > \\(\frac{dy}{dx} = 1^2 + \ln(3 + 3\ln 3) = 1 + \ln(3 + 3\ln 3) \approx 2.411\\) <br>
 > \\(f(2) \approx f(1) + 2.411(1) \approx 6.510\\)

 We hope you finally have some closure from the Free Response questions on the AP Test.
-As for the rest of the recipie, it's left as an exercise for the reader.
+As for the rest of the recipe, it's left as an exercise for the reader.